 Notice we just get back the Scored Label and the Scored Probabilities.
 So in the case below we can say that given the parameters above the classifier has predicted the flight will be more than 15 mins delayed (1) and it is very confident in its decision (0.997861325740814).

+Optional Exercise – create a Web Site using the api

-We can also use the excel add-ins to test the web site and there is also a partially configured web site in the Azure Web App Marketplace.
+We can also test our new API using a partially configured web site in the Azure Web App Marketplace.
 Simply go to the site and look for Azure ML.

-This will create a web app in our azure subscription.
+This will create a web app in our Azure subscription.
+You will need an Azure subscription for this.